-Changes of benefit terms - There have been no significant changes to the System benefit provisions since the prior actuarial valuation.
-A hybrid plan with changes to the defined benefit plan structure and a new defined contribution component were adopted in 2012.
+Changes of benefit terms - There have been no actuarially material changes to the System benefit provisions since the prior actuarial valuation.
+The 2014 valuation includes Hybrid Retirement Plan members for the first time.
 The hybrid plan applies to most new employees hired on or after January 1, 2014 and not covered by enhanced hazardous duty benefits.
-The liabilities presented do not reflect the hybrid plan since it covers new members joining the System after the valuation date of June 30, 2013 and the impact on the liabilities as of the measurement date of June 30, 2014 are minimal.
+Because this was a new benefit and the number of participants was relatively small, the impact on liabilities as of the measurement date of June 30, 2015 is not material.